The Dodgson Foundation

 The foundation operates two main grant streams:

-• Annual Grants to Charities: The foundation supports a portfolio of local charities working with older people, reviewed annually.
-Amounts vary based on organizational needs and the foundation's assessment of impact.
+• Annual Grants to Charitable Institutions: The foundation supports a portfolio of local charities working with older people, reviewed annually.
+Amounts vary based on organisational needs and the foundation's assessment of impact.

-• Individual Grants via Social Services: Applications from social services for individuals whose needs align with the foundation's charitable objectives, specifically for people aged 55+ experiencing hardship.
+• Individual Grants via Third-Party Agencies: Applications from third-party agencies (such as social services) on behalf of individuals whose needs align with the foundation's charitable objectives, specifically for people aged 55+ experiencing hardship.
+Applications must be made by third-party agencies - not by the individual, their family or friends.

 Priority Areas